top of page

 Education

-I went to KU.
-(Sorry, Wildcats.
-But if it’s any consolation, most of the certifications for my current job have been through K-State.)
+I went to K.U.
 I was interested in everything and took a lot of classes.
 This was great for being a well-rounded person, but terrible for student loan debt.
 Eventually I settled on a psychology major, focusing on social psychology.
 It’s not much for getting a job, but it’s starting to feel very relevant with national politics being what they are right now.

 Shoutout to KU’s neighbor, Haskell Indian Nations University.
 One of my favorite parts of going to KU was the chance to work with Haskell student groups and attend conferences.